-- Decide what type of teacher you would like to become.
-Note: Becoming a teacher of a high-demand subject area would increase your chances of employment in NSW public schools.
+Note: Becoming a qualified teacher in a high-demand subject area would increase your chances of gaining employment in NSW public schools.

 Note: To teach in NSW public schools, you will need to complete teacher education studies at a recognised Australian teacher education institution.
-Your studies will need to meet the Board of Studies, Teaching and Educational Standards' (BOSTES) academic requirements for employment as a teacher.
-Through the Teacher Education Scholarship – Aboriginal, Aboriginal people and Torres Strait Islanders can get paid to study to become primary or secondary teachers.
+Your studies will need to meet the NSW Education Standards Authority (NESA) academic requirements for employment as a teacher.
+Through the Teacher Education Scholarship – Aboriginal, Aboriginal people can get paid to study to become primary or secondary teachers.

-- Apply for admission to the university course you've decided to study through the University Admissions Centre
+- Apply for admission to the university course you've decided to study through the University Admissions Centre.

-- Complete your teacher education studies - share your teaching journey via Instagram with #teachnsw
+- Complete your teacher education studies - share your teaching journey via Instagram with #teach.NSW.

 - Apply for advertised teaching positions in NSW public schools.

 The department will require you to confirm your Aboriginality as outlined in the Confirmation of Aboriginality Guideline.

 The new guideline will apply to the following:

 - New employees who wish to identify as being of Aboriginal descent